Danijela Purssey

 Samantha Dexter

 Samantha Dexter is a Manchester-based writer, musician, artist and photographer.
-Graduating with a degree in music journalism, she now works as an advertising accounts manager and writer for Beautiful Bizarre.
+Graduating with a degree in music journalism, she works as the Personal Assistant to the Deputy Editor, Advertising Accounts Manager, and staff writer for Beautiful Bizarre Magazine.
 Her passion for art and culture runs into every facet of her life.
 She possess a strong connection to all things weird and wonderful with a particular fondness for dark and pop surrealism, lowbrow, contemporary art and animation.
 In her free time, Samantha enjoys playing guitar, travelling, collecting art books and designer toys and learning more about the topics that fascinate her the most.
 Her biggest goal is to be able to share her passions with like-minded people through her work.

 Athina Monta